Boarders/slick-blog/site/posts/halting2.md

 date: "Oct 10, 2020"
 tags: [Halting Problem, Agda]
 description: Exploring the Halting problem in Agda
 quote: Everything is vague to a degree you do not realize till you have tried to make it precise.
 quoteAuthor: Bertrand Russell

 ---

 In this post we are going to take the argument from [last time]( TO DO ) and formalise it in Agda.
-As always let's grab some imports:
+As always, let's grab some imports:

 ```agda
 module Halt where